 PhET at the University of Colorado at Boulder has a simulation that allows students to explore the greenhouse effect and a second simulation that allows students to explore the advance, retreat, and flow of glaciers.
 The PhET team consistently produces excellent computer simulations that are scientifically valid and provide students with opportunities to investigate difficult to visualize or experience concepts.

 The Concord Consortium has created an interactive tool to teach the Earth’s climate system.
 This tool has support materials and links macroscopic level observations with microscopic level explanations.
 Participle diagrams support rich student understanding.
 The Science Teacher has an excellent write-up on this tool and its use.

 The Collection of Climate and Energy Educational Resources provided by CLEAN includes a searchable database of materials that are peer-reviewed and aligned with the Climate Literacy and the Energy Literacy frameworks and the Next Generation Science Standards.

 Our outreach staff assembled a handout with Educational Resources on Climate Change & Energy [pdf] for students and teachers.
-Our director, Dr. Ellen Mosley-Thompson has put together an excellent list of readings [pdf].
+Our director, Dr. Ellen Mosley-Thompson has put together an excellent list of Sources for Global Climate Change Information.
 These readings cover a number of research areas.

 The Byrd Center has assembled a DVD primer on climate change that is available in both English and Spanish.
 The DVD can be downloaded from our website and burned to disk.
 The DVD can be used by students directly or help build teacher understanding.
 Climate Model Simulation was developed by the Byrd Center as a learning tool to illustrate how climate models are constructed and used.